bjmdigital/blokki/README.md

    Complete list of commands can be found
    here: [@wordpress/create-block](https://www.npmjs.com/package/@wordpress/create-block)

-### Releasing Updated
+### Releasing Update

 Once you have made all the changes and the build directory is created/updated and an update is ready to be released, you may follow the steps described below.

 :warning:
 Please remember to update the `readme.txt`, `readme.md`, `package.json` and `blokki.php` files with the new version number for the plugin as this version number shall be used to check for available updates and be visible in `wp-admin`.

 Follow these Steps: